 There are various types of foreclosures that are based on the stages of the foreclosure process and the specific procedures followed in different jurisdictions.
 Here are the most common types:

-- Government-Owned Foreclosures: If a homeowner defaults on a government-backed loan, such as a Federal Housing Administration (FHA) or Veterans Affairs (VA) loan, the property may become property of the respective government agency and they will handle the sale.
+• Government-Owned Foreclosures: If a homeowner defaults on a government-backed loan, such as Federal Housing Administration (FHA) loans or Veterans Affairs (VA) loans, the property may become property of the respective government agency and they will handle the sale.

 Best Foreclosure Listing Website